B-cell Immunobiology Lab Members | NYU Langone Health

 Professor, Department of Pathology

-In collaborative studies with the laboratory of Joseph Witztum (University of California, San Diego), we have developed insights into the immunomodulatory properties of B-cells as producers of protective autoantibodies to apoptotic cell membrane determinants that may oppose the development of inflammatory and autoimmune diseases.
-Recent investigations in the human gut microbiome have led to the identification of a candidate pathobiont, linked to the pathogenesis of lupus nephritis, a major cause of morbidity and mortality.
+In earlier collaborative studies with members of the laboratory of Joseph Witztum (University of California, San Diego, UCSD), we characterized the immunomodulatory properties of autoantibodies relevant to atherogenesis, and discovered these represent a novel class of protective autoantibodies to apoptotic cell membrane determinants that may oppose the development of inflammatory and autoimmune diseases.

 Societies and Honors